MokeDuck/project.firebase-chat/README.md

 # exercise.firebase-chat

-In this project, you'll create a chatroom using Firebase as the backend.
+In this project, you'll create a chat room.
+By the end of it, you'll have a Javascript program that defines a custom `<chat-room>` tag which you can use in any page.

+You'll be using Firebase as the backend.

 [Firebase](http://www.firebase.com) is a database with a few nifty features:
   * You can use it entirely from client side Javascript.
+  * (You can also use it from server side Javascript.)
   * It's designed to handle synchronizing data between multiple users.Changes to the database are broadcast to all connected clients in real time (think Google Docs).
   * It stores structured, JSON-like data.
   * It's run as a web service.
 That means it's someone else's problem if it breaks.

 These features make it great for implementing a chat room.

 ## Learning Goals ##
+  * Get comfy with Javascript and current best practices.
+    - Don't panic! chat-room.js has a lot of code for the specs.
+The code to implement the chat room is actually much smaller.
+    - The specs are there for a reason: read them and use them to guide your development.
-  * Become comfortable with Javascript events and callbacks.
+  * Javascript events and callbacks.
+    - What happens when the chat form is submitted?
+    - What happens when data in Firebase changes?
+    - In general, when are event listeners called?
+  * Javascript testing with Jasmine.
+    - How do the specs isolate each component and test its behavior?
+    - How do they test interaction with external components like Firebase?
-  * Understand how NoSQL databases work.
+  * NoSQL databases
+    - What is the structure of data in Firebase?
+How does it differ from a relational database?
+    - Pros and cons?
+When would you use either?
   * Understand how well defined protocols help interoperability.
-  * Learn about modular, testable Javascript.
+    - Why did I go to the admittedly minimal effort of defining a message format?
+Why not let everyone come up with their own?

 ## Setup: Make your repo and create a Firebase account ##